AbderrahmanLe/Xlogo-project/README.md

 # Xlogo-project
-New version of tha programming language Logo.
+New version of the Logo programming language.